Correlation Functions of the Schur Process Through Macdonald Difference Operators: Correlation Functions of the Schur Measure

 This proposition would follow from \hyperref[multipleoperators]{Proposition \ref*{multipleoperators}}, applied when $G(X) = F(X; Y)$, except that the contours might not coincide.
 In fact, for arbitrary sets of positive numbers $X$ and $Y$, contour radii $r_i$ and $s_i$ satisfying the conditions of \hyperref[multipleoperators]{Proposition \ref*{multipleoperators}} might not exist.
 Therefore, let us first assume that $x_1, x_2, \ldots , x_n \in (R^{-1}, r^{-1})$ are sufficiently close to $r^{-1}$ such that there exists a positive real number $R' \le R$ satisfying $R' \max_{1\le k \le m} |q_k| < r < \min (X^{-1}) \le \max (X^{-1}) < R'$.

-Applying \hyperref[multipleoperators]{Proposition \ref*{multipleoperators}} (with $G(X) = F(X; Y)$) to the left side of (\hyperref[operatorfunction]{\ref*{operatorfunction}}) yields (\hyperref[operatormeasure]{\ref*{operatormeasure}}), where the contour for each $z_k$ is now the union of the negatively oriented circle $|z_k| = r$ and the positively oriented circle $|z_k| = R'$.
-Therefore, it will suffice to show that we can deform each positively oriented outer contour of radius $R'$ to a positively oriented circle of radius $R$ without changing the value of the integral.
+Applying \hyperref[multipleoperators]{Proposition \ref*{multipleoperators}} (with $G(X) = F(X; Y)$) to the left side of (\hyperref[operatorfunction]{\ref*{operatorfunction}}) yields (\hyperref[operatormeasure]{\ref*{operatormeasure}}), where the contour for each $z_k$ is now the union of the positively oriented circle $|z_k| = r$ and the negatively oriented circle $|z_k| = R'$.
+Therefore, it will suffice to show that we can deform each negatively oriented outer contour of radius $R'$ to a negatively oriented circle of radius $R$ without changing the value of the integral.

 To do so, we will use a method similar to the one applied in Proposition 3.8 of \cite{6}.
 Recall that the poles of the integrand contained in the original contours (of radii $r$ and $R'$) were all of the form $(x_{i_1}^{-1}, x_{i_2}^{-1}, \ldots , x_{i_m}^{-1})$ for some integers $i_1, i_2, \ldots , i_m \in [1, n]$.
 In order to show that the value of the integral does not change under the contour deformation, we will show that poles not of this type that are contained in the new contours have zero residue.
 To facilitate this, we will assume that the $x_i$ are pairwise distinct and that